Ivana is a passionate crafter who has just recently started making jewellery from clay. She shares her experience, mistakes and victories.

-After rolling out the clay, you need to cut approximately 1 cm wide strips from which you will shape the beads.
+After rolling out the clay, you need to cut approximately 1 cm wide strips to shape the beads.
 I used a small ruler to make sure I cut strips of equal width at all ends.

-After you have cut the strips, use a pencil or similar object to wrap the clay around it and shape the beads.
+After cutting the strips, use a pencil or similar object to wrap the clay around it and shape the beads.

 You will find baking instructions on the packaging of each Fimo clay.
 Depending on the type of clay, the baking time and temperature may differ, so look at the original packaging before putting your beads in the oven.